We use cookies, similar technologies and tracking services

 Technology for electromobility

-The Dürr Group manufactures technologies specifically used in the production of electric motors for the transportation sector.
+The Dürr Group manufactures technologies specifically used in the production of electric drives and components for emission-free mobility in the automotive sector.
 Specifically, we develop and supply equipment for filling electric vehicles with highly specific refrigerants, balancing and spin-test systems for rotors in electric drives, and modular end-of-line test stands for electric drives.
-Our business activities in the area of “technology for electromobility” thus aim to considerably reduce life-cycle emissions in the transportation sector.
+We also offer our customers automation solutions for the production of electric axle drives, inverters, and DC/DC converters for fully electric vehicles.

 Renewable energy technology